ecrl/ecabc/README.md

 The fitness function that is passed must take a tuple of **(value_type, (value_min, value_max)**, with the value types allowed either being a type **float** or a type **int**.
 The value_type should be passed in as a string.
 The user may define whether they would like the fitness cost to be minimized or maximized.

+# Installation

+### Prerequisites:
+- Have python 3.5 installed
+- Have the ability to install python packages

+### Method 1: pip
+If you are working in a Linux/Mac environment
+- **sudo pip install ecabc**

+Alternatively, in a windows environment, make sure you are running cmd as administrator
+- **pip install ecabc**

+Note: if multiple Python releases are installed on your system (e.g. 2.7 and 3.5), you may need to execute the correct version of pip.
+For Python 3.5, change **"pip install ecabc"** to **"pip3 install ecabc"**.

+### Method 2: From source
+- Download the ECabc repository, navigate to the download location on the command line/terminal, and execute **"python setup.py install"**.

+Additional package dependencies (Numpy) will be installed during the ECabc installation process.

+To update your version of ECabc to the latest release version, use "**pip install --upgrade ecabc**".

 # Use

 The artificial bee colony can take a mulitude of parameters.